craigthomas/Chip8Java/README.md

 any fancy timing mechanisms to ensure that instructions are executed in a set amount of time).

+### Memory Size

+The original specification of the Chip8 language defined a 4K memory size for the interpreter.
+The addition of the XO Chip extensions require a 64K memory size for the interpreter.
+By default, the interpreter will start w ith a 64K memory size, but this behavior can be controlled with the `--mem_size_4k` flag, which will start the emulator with 4K.

+### Colors

+The original Chip8 language specification called for pixels to be turned on or off.
+It did not specify what color the pixel states had to be.
+The emulator lets the user specify what colors they want to use when the emulator is running.
+Color values are specified by using HTML hex values such as `AABBCC` without the leading `#`.
+There are currently 4 color values that can be set:

+* `--color_0` specifies the background color.
+This defaults to `000000`.
+* `--color_1` specifies bitplane 1 color.
+This defaults to `FF33CC`.
+* `--color_2` specifies bitplane 2 color.
+This defaults to `33CCFF`.
+* `--color_3` specifies bitplane 1 and 2 overlap color.
+This defaults to `FFFFFF`.
+*
+For Chip8 and SuperChip 8 programs, only the background `color color_0` (for pixels turned off) and the bitplane 1 `color color_1` (for pixels turned on) are used.
+Only XO Chip programs will use `color_2` and `color_3` when the additional bitplanes are potentially used.

-## Keys
+## Customization

-There are two sets of keys that the emulator uses: debug keys and regular keys.
+The file `components/Keyboard.java` contains several variables that can be changed to customize the operation of the emulator.
+The Chip 8 has 16 keys:

-### Regular Keys
+### Keys

-he original Chip 8 had a keypad with the numbered keys 0 - 9 and A - F (16
+The original Chip 8 had a keypad with the numbered keys 0 - 9 and A - F (16
 keys in total).
 The original key configuration was as follows: